 In doing the research, some of the more specific questions we aim to address are:

 - What role do the daily practices of sharing and mutual support play in the care of older residents?

 - How does mutual aid and support within groups work alongside formal and informal social care?

 - How does the arrangement of the housing itself relate to the development of mutual support among residents? (including the physical design, living arrangements, spaces for social interaction and community policies)

 - What is the potential for translating these practices of and approaches to collaboration and mutual aid into other accommodation settings such as extra care and supported housing, and even more widely in general needs housing?

-The first wave of field work will be carried out over the summer and autumn of 2021, with a second wave – revisiting the same communities – to be done over the same period in 2022.
+The first wave of field work was carried out in 2021 and early 2022, with a second wave – revisiting the same communities – planned for late 2022.